 Classic Vinyl (Ch.
 26) is celebrating the life and mourning the death of the legendary singer, songwriter multi-instrumentalist and performer with fans and fellow artists.
 You can call into the tribute show now at 1-866-553-2020.

-EW Morning Live host Dalton Ross and Jessica Shaw honored the icon in a segment earlier this morning.
+EW Morning Live host Dalton Ross and Jessica Shaw honoured the icon in a segment earlier this morning.

 Howard Stern also paid tribute to Bowie, who has long been one of the his musical heroes and even served as a surprise guest almost exactly 18 years ago at his 44th birthday bash in 1998, performing Fame, Hallo Spaceboy and I’m Afraid of Americans.